Learn to Program with ZedLX

 Important: Take a peak at a solution if an exercise is too challenging.

-1. Modify the unmarked initializer in the last statement of the source code.
+1. Modify the unlabeled initializer in the last statement of the source code.
 Try to modify it so that the last disc is painted approximately in yellow.

 [Run the program]